flutter/engine/tools/gradle/README.md

 1. Ensure that you have [Depot tools](http://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) on your path.
 If you have a flutter/engine checkout, then you should already have it on your path.
-2. Ensure you have write access for cipd.
+2. Ensure that you have write access for CIPD.
 See go/flutter-luci-cipd for instructions on how to request access.

 ## Steps to download and verify new Gradle version
 These steps use Gradle version 7.5.1 as an example.
-Please replace 7.5.1 with the actual Gradle version you wish to use.
+Please replace 7.5.1 with the actual Gradle version that you wish to use.

 1. Download the new version of Gradle you'd like from [the Gradle website](https://gradle.org/releases/).
 Please download the "complete" version.